AD Architecture

 V. Vector Examples

 The vector examples remain mathematically identical to the earlier version.
-What changes is only the graph interpretation: fragments stay separate until materialize_merge.
+What changes is only the graph interpretation: graphs stay separate until materialize_merge.

 For readability, Sum below is shorthand for ReduceSum over all axes.